The Gospel of John

 A Bad Regulator but a Powerful Spring

-Simon Peter was a well known bumbler, but he sure was passionate!
-Perhaps that’s why Jesus gave him so much attention and placed him so prominently on his leadership team.
-Like the very flawed King David, Peter had a heart after God.
+SYNOPSIS: Famously, Simon Peter was a bumbler.
+But let’s give him some credit: he may not have been perfect—by a long shot—but he sure was passionate!
 I suspect God prefers the passionate over the perfect.
-(By the way, there are no perfect people, only those who think they are.)
-The Gospel writers were not shy about including Peter’s famous gaffes to remind us that God uses imperfect people, especially the passionate ones!
+(Just a little hint: there are no perfect people, only those who think they are.)
+The Gospel writers included Peter’s gaffes with regularity to remind us that God uses imperfect people like you and me, especially the passionate ones!

 Meanwhile, as Simon Peter was standing by the fire warming himself, they asked him again, “You’re not one of his disciples, are you?”
 He denied it, saying, “No, I am not.”

 Peter usually takes a beating when evaluated alongside the eleven disciples.
-He gets labeled as the stumbling, bumbling, think-before-you-speak, foot-in-the mouth, inconsistent goofball from Galilee, who for reasons God only knows, got chosen to be one of Jesus’ first disciples.
-Good old Peter—the first century version of Gomer Pyle in the Lord’s little band of foot soldiers.
+He gets labeled as the stumbling, bumbling, think-before-you-speak, foot-in-the mouth, inconsistent goofball from Galilee, whom Jesus, for reasons God only knows, selected to be one of his first disciples.
+Good old Peter—the first-century version of Gomer Pyle in the Lord’s little band of foot soldiers.

 But let’s give Peter some credit.
 He may not have been perfect—by a long shot—but he sure was passionate!
-And he was there—at least give him that.
-In John 18, as Jesus was arrested and brought to trial, when everyone else but John had fled, Peter figured prominently.
-He was like a bull in a china shop—passionate, yes; perfect, no—but he was there:
+And he was there when the Jewish leaders arrested Jesus—at least give Peter credit for that.
+John 18 says when all the disciples but John fled and Peter, none other than Peter figured prominently in this scene.
+He was like a bull in a china shop—passionate, yes; perfect, no—but at least he was there:

 • He whacked off the ear of one who came to arrest Jesus.
 (John 18:10-11, NLT) Passionate—but misguided!